-- 10% of youth 15-24 are diagnosed with depression but only half of those access treatment.
-Rates of depression are more than two times higher for females than males in this age group. - Many teens experience depressive feelings as they are learning to navigate life and manage the changes of adolescence.
+- 10% of youth 15-24 are diagnosed with depression higher than all other age groups but only half of those access treatment.
+According to the US Surgeon General, symptoms of depression have doubled during the pandemic with up to 25% of young people now affected. - Many teens experience depressive feelings as they are learning to navigate life and manage the changes of adolescence.
 But if feelings of hopelessness/worthlessness and a chronically negative mood persist beyond 2 weeks and spread over multiple areas of life, causing them to step away from the things that formerly brought joy, this may be more than adolescent blues. - Warning signs are varied but often include apathy, avoidance, shame, heightened irritability, isolation, deep sadness or fatigue.
-You may also see things like deep despair, impaired memory, recurring complaints of physical pains (like headaches/stomach-aches) and difficulty thinking clearly/making decisions. - Symptoms of depression will likely not disappear on their own and may put the teen at risk of alcohol/drug abuse, self-harm or suicide if left unacknowledged.
+You may also see things like deep despair, impaired memory, recurring complaints of physical pains (like headaches/stomach-aches) and difficulty thinking clearly/making decisions.

+• Symptoms of depression will likely not disappear on their own and may put the teen at risk of alcohol/drug abuse, self-harm or suicide if left unacknowledged.